dwhiffing/fury/content/nato/tr/navy/body.md

 |             | N 105   | Mürefte  |        |         |

-**Mine Sweepers**: Turkey does not have any Mine Hunters but has a variety of older mine sweepers of US, French and Canadian origin some received third hand from other users.
+**Mine Sweepers**: Turkey does not have any Mine Hunters but has a variety of older mine sweepers of US, French and Canadian origin, some received third hand from other users.
 The primary role is to keep the shipping channel through the Bosporus and Dardanelles open.